Back to Colorado

 What This Bill Does

-• Creates an exception for cases where a buyer and seller of residential property have a post-closing occupancy agreement.
+• The act creates an exception to this prohibition for cases in which a buyer and a seller of residential real property have executed a post-closing occupancy agreement in connection with the sale.

 Limits and Unknowns